Friday, 26 October 2018

 The Independent 25 September 1993

 The other big name casualties were Alan Freeman who been asked back to Radio 1 by Johnny Beerling in 1989, though he didn't disappear from Radio 1 completely as he was heard in 1994 in the 52-part revamp of The Story of Pop.
-Also on the way out were Gary Davies, who by now was just on at the weekend and Adrian Juste who's one hour Saturday lunchtime shows melding comedy and music were works of art.
+Also on the way out were Gary Davies, who by now was just on at the weekend and Adrian Juste whose one hour Saturday lunchtime shows melding comedy and music were works of art.
 A not unnaturally annoyed Adrian was quoted as saying "Anybody above the age of puberty is being pushed out."
 Others dropped were The Man Ezeke and Paul Gambaccini who was doing the odd special for the station.

 Both Johnny Beerling and Matthew Bannister had floated the idea of moving some of the outgoing Radio 1 DJs over to Radio 2, an idea that was rejected by Frances Line, after all what would happen to the existing Radio 2 stalwarts?
 Mind you in time some did eventually make it over the Radio 2 with Fluff and Whispering Bob enjoying regular shows on the network from 1997 and even Gary Davies taking up residence, though that was some 20-odd years later.

 Aside from that is was a case of shuffling the deck.
 John Peel got a Saturday afternoon slot, Simon Mayo got the weekday mid-morning show, Mark Goodier looked after the breakfast show, albeit temporarily.
 In came Danny Baker, Mark Tonderai and, replacing Jakki Brambles in January 1994, Emma Freud.
 There was a new late-night show for Mark Radcliffe.
 As for the rest of the DJ team most stayed put or were subject to minor changes in time slots.
-That team consisted of Steve Wright, Bruno Brookes, Pete Tong, Jo Whiley, Steve Lamacq, Lynn Parsons, Andy Kershaw, Annie Nightingale, Claire Sturgess, Steve Edwards, and Neale James and Johnnie Walker.
+That team consisted of Steve Wright, Bruno Brookes, Pete Tong, Jo Whiley, Steve Lamacq, Lynn Parsons, Andy Kershaw, Annie Nightingale, Claire Sturgess, Steve Edwards, Neale James and Johnnie Walker.

 Matthew Bannister interviewed for the Radio Times w/c 23 October 1993